qinshen-n/yarning-circles_backend/README.md

 ### Nice To Haves

+- Superuser or admin user who can delete any courses, comments.
 - Admin approval of courses after submission but before going live on website
 - Profile picture upload
+- Course picture upload
 - Report to admin button

 ## Technical Implementation